 Many banks compete for the clients in the States, but Wells Fargo is probably the most popular one among job seekers.
-The recruiting managers conduct regular interviews, and recruit plenty of tellers for both full time and part time opportunities.
+The recruiting managers conduct regular interviews, and recruit plenty of tellers for both full time and part time working opportunities.

 What questions should you expect in your teller interview?

 1. Why do you want to work at Wells Fargo?

 Hint: You should try to focus on your personal preferences, and the vision and goals of the bank.
 You should simply focus on something that distinguishes Wells Fargo from their competitors, something their hiring managers are proud of.

 2. Why the position of a teller?

 Hint: You should tell them that you have the right abilities, skills, personality and experience for the job.
 You can also focus on your motivation (or career goals) and explain why you’d prefer teller to other roles, at least at the moment.